 It's the last offensive series they're going to run.

-My voice is raised because I'm impassioned on this.
+Will, don't miss, my voice is raised because I'm impassioned on this.

-But I'm not yelling at you.
+I'm not yelling at you.

 But I never thought that what happened last night was a risk.

-It was a stupid unnecessary.
+It was a stupid, unnecessary.

 Why put the ball in the air and stop the clock anyway?

-Okay, so we're gonna pass.
+Okay, so we're going to pass.

-You get incomplete or maybe we score on it.
+You've got an incomplete or maybe we score on it.

 Why stop the clock?

-So why you even want to flirt with stopping the clock?
+So, why you even want to flirt with stopping the clock?

 Belichick had already decided not to call a timeout.